 3. I believe in non-violence.
-Slaughter is violence.
+Slaughter of animals is violence.

 4. Conservation.
 It takes 78 calories of fossil fuel to produce one calorie of beef protein.
-By eating plant foods, I conserve non-renewable sources of energy.
+By eating plant foods, I am conserving non-renewable sources of energy.

 5. Saving forests.
-Every day tropical forests are destroyed to make more land for cattle farming.
+Every day tropical forests are destroyed to make more land to farm cattle on.

-6. Vanity.
-You get acne a lot worse from eating meat.
-It’s the hormones, stupid.
+6. Pimples.
+You get worse acne from eating meat.
+It’s the hormones.

 7. Health.
 Being a vegetarian means being healthier, so spending less on health care.

 8. World peace.
-How can there be peace among people while we are declaring war on animals (other animals besides us)?
+How can there be peace among people while we’ve declared war on other animals?

 9. No need.
-There are vegetable-based substitutes for just about any kind of meat.
-Even a turkey.
+You can get vegetable-based substitutes for meat.
+Even a tofu turkey.

 10. Intelligence.
-A study says that vegetarians are five IQ points smarter on average than meat-eaters.
+One study says vegetarians are five IQ points smarter on average than meat-eaters.

+I’m not a Nazi about it.
 I don’t expect everybody to see it the way I do.
-“I’d be a vegetarian, but no way I could give up eggs,” my cousin Jon said to me the other day (after polishing off half a pound of bacon).
+“I’d be a vegetarian, but no way I could give up eggs,” Jon said to me the other day, right after polishing off half a pound of bacon.

-“You don’t have to give up eggs to be a vegetarian,” I told him.
+“You don’t have to give up eggs to be a vegetarian,” I said.
 “Not unless you’re vegan.”

-“But when you eat eggs, you’re killing a baby chicken, man."
+“But when you eat eggs, you’re killing a baby chicken.”

-I guess that’s true about Mrs. Hughes’s eggs in the village, but I try not to think about that.
-“The eggs you buy in supermarkets aren’t fertilized,” I explain.
+I guess that’s true if it’s Mrs. Hughes’s eggs from the village, but I try not to think about that.
+“The eggs you buy in supermarkets aren’t fertilized,” I told him.
 “They couldn’t ever become baby chickens.”

 Every 10.5 seconds, an animal dies from research.
 Scientists infect chimpanzees with AIDS and then watch them die.
-In this YouTube video I saw, scientists sprayed pollution into rats’ windpipes and killed them afterwards by lethal injection.
+In one YouTube video I saw, scientists sprayed pollution into rats’ windpipes and killed them afterwards by lethal injection.
 Then they took lung tissue samples and found out the rats’ lungs were damaged by the pollution.
-Well, what did they expect?!
+What did they expect!